universalcrew/SexGuard/README.md

 - Regions search system allows owners to create region in bigger region for comfortable markup of areas;
 - Ability to fine tune parameters of regions (flags), you can prevent players to using certain flags;
-- Ability to tune parameters of size and count of regions per-player, also list of ignored flag and protected regions for certain groups from PurePerms and UniversalGroup;
+- Ability to tune parameters of size and count of regions per-player, also list of ignored flag and protected regions for certain groups from PurePerms, UniversalGroup and SexGroup;
 - Ability to sell regions through the place of sign with using EconomyAPI or UniversalMoney;
 - Ability to change every message.